ewayuan/ewayuan.github.io/_pages/about.md

   - /about.html
 ---
 # <i class="fa fa-cog fa-spin fa-fw"></i> About me #
 I’m **Wei Yuan**, a Master's student at York University, under the supervision of [Prof. Aijun An](http://www.cse.yorku.ca/~aan/).
 Before that, I received B.S. degree from University of Waterloo in 2020.
-My research interests lie in Natural Language Processing and Information Retrieval, especially in Dialogue Systems, Recommender Systems, and Conversational Recommender Systems etc.
+My research interests lie in Natural Language Processing and Information Retrieval, especially in Dialogue Systems, Recommender Systems, and Conversational Recommender Systems, etc.

 Education
 ------

 ### York University
   *Jan 2020 -- April 2023 (expected)*

-  **Master of Science, Computer Science**, supervised by [Prof. Aijun An](http://www.cse.yorku.ca/~aan/)
+  ***Master of Science, Computer Science***, supervised by [Prof. Aijun An](http://www.cse.yorku.ca/~aan/)

 ### University of Waterloo
   *Sep.
 2015 -- April 2020*

-  **Bachelor of Science, Data Science**
+  ***Bachelor of Science, Data Science***

 Publications